Akshaykumar05/Study-notes/README.md

   ### IP Address and Subnetting
   * Can be ranged from 1 to 150
+  * Subnet: A subnet, or subnetwork is a segmented piece of a larger network.

+Subnet are a logical partition of an IP network into multiple, smaller network segments.

 ## Database: PostgreSQL.
 * **Database:** A database is an organized collection of structured information, or data, typically stored electronically in a computer system.
 A database is usually controlled by a database management system (DBMS)